NiaDavis/CP_FlashcardApp_L2/README.md

 - [ ] User can store multiple choice questions

-## Lab 2
+## LAB 2

 ### App Description
- Completed all of the required steps for the second lab.
+ Completed all of the required steps for the second (2nd) lab.

 ### App Walk-though